cbachhuber/opencv-wiki/How_to_contribute.md

 -   Make sure you agree to contribute your code under OpenCV (BSD) license.

--   If you are submitting a new algorithm implementation, do a quick search over internet to see whether the algorithm is patented or not.
+-   If you are submitting a new algorithm implementation, do a quick search over internet to see whether the algorithm is patented or not. **Note:** All new algorithms should go into [opencv_contrib](https://github.com/opencv/opencv_contrib) repository by default.

 -   If you are going to fix a bug, check that it's still exists.
-This can be done by building the latest [2.4 branch](https://github.com/opencv/opencv/tree/2.4) or the [latest master branch](https://github.com/opencv/opencv), and make sure that the error is still reproducable there.
+This can be done by building the latest [2.4](https://github.com/opencv/opencv/tree/2.4)/[3.4](https://github.com/opencv/opencv/tree/3.4) branch or the [latest master branch](https://github.com/opencv/opencv), and make sure that the error is still reproducable there.
 We do not fix bugs that only affect deprecated versions like OpenCV 2.1 for example.

 -   Make sure that nobody beat you into fixing or reporting the issue by doing a search on the Github [OpenCV issues page](https://github.com/opencv/opencv/issues), and making sure that there isn't someone working on it.
 In the latter case you might provide support or suggestion in the issue or in the linked pull request.

 -   If you have a question about the software, then this is **NOT** the right place.
 You should open up a question at the [OpenCV Q&A forum](http://answers.opencv.org/questions/).
 In order to post a decent question from the start, feel free to read the official [forum guidelines](http://answers.opencv.org/faq/).

-Before you open up anything on the OpenCV github page, be sure that you are at the right place with your problem.
+Before you open up anything on the OpenCV GitHub page, be sure that you are at the right place with your problem.

 "Fork & Pull Request model" for code contribution